itvgenomics/pimba_smk/README.md

 ## 1.2.
 Description

-PIMBA (Pipeline for MetaBarcoding Analysis) (Oliveira et al. 2021) is a tool for metabarcoding analysis that allows users to create their own database, overcoming limitations of other similar tools.
+<p align="justify">PIMBA (Pipeline for MetaBarcoding Analysis) (Oliveira et al. 2021) is a tool for metabarcoding analysis that allows users to create their own database, overcoming limitations of other similar tools.
 PIMBA adapts the Qiime/BMP pipeline (Bolyen et al. 2019)(Pylro et al. 2014) for OTU clustering and includes optional OTU corrections using the LULU algorithm (Frøslev et al. 2017).
 It supports paired and unpaired reads (with single or double indexing options) and enables ASV inference using Swarm (Mahé et al. 2021).
 PIMBA provides preliminary abundance and diversity analyses automatically.
 This pipeline is written in Snakemake (Köster and Rahmann 2012), a workflow management system designed to streamline the execution of complex data analysis pipelines, offering significant advantages over traditional bash scripts.
 Snakemake provides a structured and modular approach that enhances the readability and manageability of the pipeline.
-This guide will help you install and run PIMBA using Snakemake.
+This guide will help you install and run PIMBA using Snakemake.</p>

 ## 1.3.
 How to Cite?